Robert Connolly: Recognition and awards

 The Boys was nominated for 13 AFI Awards including Best Film, and won awards for Best Director, Best Adapted Screenplay, Best Supporting Actor and Best Supporting Actress.
 In 1998, Connolly was named by Variety as one of the 10 best emerging producers in the world.

 Connolly has screened his films at over 30 international film festivals, including the Toronto International Film Festival and San Sebastian Film Festival.
 He received a Centenary Medal for services to the Australian Film Industry in 2001.

 Romulus, My Father won four Australian Film Institute Awards (AFI) including Best Film, and Connolly has also garnered AFI Awards for writing The Bank and Three Dollars.

 Matthew Campora, head of screen studies at AFTRS, wrote in 2013 that Connolly was "a director who could be considered amongst the most successful contemporary filmmakers working in Australia today", and "Connolly’s films combine characteristics of the Hollywood thriller with archetypal Australian character types and narrative arcs to create a body of films that continue a particular style of filmmaking identified by [Graeme] Turner in the 1990s".

+Connolly was announced as the recipient of the 2025 Don Dunstan Award by Adelaide Film Festival in September 2025.
+The festival has also commissioned an essay by Sandy George on his contribution to Australian filmmaking.

 Other roles

 In 2008 Connolly was appointed to the inaugural board of Screen Australia.
 His term ended on 30 June 2011.

 He also served on the boards of the New South Wales Film and Television Office (FTO, predecessor to Screen NSW) and the Australian Directors Guild, as well as the University of New South Wales Dean's Council.

-In 2011 Connolly worked on and influenced the development of the unreleased videogame Warco, that could be used to train journalists to work and report in war-torn regions.
+In 2011 Connolly worked on and influenced the development of the unreleased video game Warco, that could be used to train journalists to work and report in war-torn regions.